teragonaudio/Website/KickMaker.md

 About KickMaker
 ===============

+**NOTE**: This software is unsupported and is no longer being updated or maintained.
+It likely will not work on newer versions of macOS.

+**NOTE**: KickMaker is a **32-bit** plugin and requires a 32-bit host or a bridge adapter plugin.
+It **will not work in a 64-bit host**.

 KickMaker is a synthesizer designed specifically to create good kick drum sounds.
 It uses four independent oscillators and a wide range of effects, allowing one to create perfectly customized beats.